12 Woodlands in Argyll & the Isles to Discover

 3. Glasdrum Wood, Creagan Bridge

-Ash and oak dominate in Glasdrum Wood, a fabulous forest near Creagan Bridge.
-Mosses and lichens cling to the tree trunks, while the forest floor is home to a variety of small flowering plants which support a population of butterflies, including the chequered skipper.
+Ash and oak dominate in Glasdrum Wood, a fabulous wood near Creagan Bridge.
+Mosses and lichens cling to the tree trunks, while the wood floor is home to a variety of small flowering plants which support a population of butterflies, including the chequered skipper.
 You might be lucky and catch sight of an otter as it slips between the woodland and Loch Creran.

 4. Shian Wood, Benderloch